 We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from payments under our current and past collaboration agreements.
-As of June 30, 2011, we had received an aggregate of \$111.6 million in payments under these agreements, including upfront payments, research funding, and milestone payments.
+As of September 30, 2011, we had received an aggregate of \$112.1 million in payments under these agreements, including upfront payments, research funding, and milestone payments.
 We expect our revenues for the next several years to consist primarily of revenues derived from payments under our current agreements with Allergan and Meiji Seika Pharma and potential additional collaborations as well as grant funding.

 We currently are a party to three separate collaboration agreements with Allergan.
-Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$18.0 million in payments as of June 30, 2011, consisting of an upfront payment, research funding and related fees.
+Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$18.2 million in payments as of September 30, 2011, consisting of an upfront payment, research funding and related fees.
 This collaboration agreement originally provided for a three-year research term, which has been extended by the parties through March 2012.
 Our two other collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
 We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on product sales, if any, under each of our three collaboration agreements with Allergan.
 Each of our agreements with Allergan is subject to early termination upon specified events, including, in the case of one of our agreements, if we have a change in control.
 Upon the conclusion of the research term under each agreement, Allergan may terminate the agreement by notice.

 In March 2009, we entered into a collaboration agreement with Meiji Seika Pharma.
-Under the agreement, we are eligible to receive up to \$25 million in aggregate payments, including \$3 million in license fees and up to \$22 million in potential development and regulatory milestones, as well as royalties on product sales, if any, in the licensed Asian territory.
-As of June 30, 2011, we had received an aggregate of \$4.1 million in payments from Meiji Seika Pharma, consisting of license fees and reimbursed research and development expenses.
-Meiji Seika Pharma is responsible for the first \$15 million of designated development expenses and we will share the remaining expenses through clinical proof-of-concept, subject to possible adjustment in the event we further license the program outside of the Asian territory.
+Under the agreement, we are eligible to receive up to \$25 million in aggregate payments, consisting of \$3 million in license fees and up to \$22 million in payments upon achievement of development and regulatory milestones in the licensed Asian territory.
+In addition, we are eligible to receive royalties on product sales, if any, in the Asian territory.
+Meiji Seika Pharma also is responsible for the first \$15 million of designated development expenses and we will share the remaining expenses through clinical proof-of-concept, subject to possible adjustment in the event we further license the program outside of the Asian territory.
+As of September 30, 2011, we had received an aggregate of \$4.2 million in payments from Meiji Seika Pharma, consisting of license fees and reimbursed research and development expenses.
 Our agreement with Meiji Seika Pharma is subject to early termination upon specified events.